COVID-19 and hearing loss

-In one report, several Iranian patients reported hearing loss in one ear, as well as vertigo.
+In a June 2020 report, for example, several Iranian patients reported hearing loss in one ear, as well as vertigo.
 In another report about sudden sensorineural hearing loss and COVID-19, one Egyptian man with no other coronavirus symptoms developed sudden hearing loss, and then tested positive for coronavirus.

 Note: Sudden hearing loss is a medical emergency.
 Seek medical attention if you experience sudden hearing loss in one ear.
 The faster you get treatment, the more likely you'll get your hearing back.

-What does appear to be a little more common (though still rare) is developing hearing loss or tinnitus as a complication of COVID-19 infection, meaning it's not part of the initial onset of symptoms but develops later.
+What does appear to be a little more common (though still rare) is developing hearing loss, tinnitus or dizziness later in the infection process, meaning these issues are not part of the initial onset of symptoms but develop days to weeks later.

 Perhaps most enlightening so far are the results of a UK survey, which found that nearly 1 out of 10 coronavirus patients self-reported either hearing loss or tinnitus 8 weeks later.
 That was surprising, the authors noted, but they also pointed out that the hearing loss and tinnitus could be unrelated or indirectly related (such as a medication side effect).